-Together, we’ll work with you and your child to set study goals, and we’ll give them the tools they need to learn independently in between sessions.
+Together, we’ll work with you to set study goals, and we’ll give them the tools they need to learn independently in between sessions.
 Along the way, you’ll also have direct access to our Parent Outreach Coordinator who can help you navigate and support your student’s academic goals.

 Our tutoring approach is flexible and encompasses a range of resources.
 Our tutors take the individual’s needs into account when creating a custom AP exam prep program.
 Get in touch with us today!

 Hire a Washington, DC Tutor Who Knows the DCPS Curriculum

 Is your teen taking an AP class in Washington, DC Public Schools (DCPS)?
 As a result of COVID-19, DCPS introduced what is calls the 4 by 4 schedule for all public high schools in the District of Columbia.

 In practice, what that means is that students take four classes the first semester.
 Then, they shift gears and take four separate classes the second semester.
 While the new schedule eases classroom crowding and allows for social distancing, it presents serious challenges for students trying to study for AP exams.

 For example, a student might take AP Statistics from September through December.
 The class meets intensively and, in theory, covers the full AP curriculum in one semester.

 Unfortunately, there are two problems with the DCPS schedule for AP students.
 First, students need time and space to learn complex material.
 They need time to review, digest, put the material down and pick it back up again.
 That’s where the deepest learning happens.
 So, even with longer class times each day, it’s difficult for students to absorb the material as effectively in four months as they could in nine.